Varunraj3010/SKILLLAB_PROR-2026-Sentinels/README.md

 - [x] Team details are complete
 - [x] Project description is complete
 - [x] Inspiration sources are included
-- [x] Sketches are added
+- [x] Sketches / block diagrams are added
 - [x] BOM is complete
-- [x] Purchase list is complete
 - [x] Budget summary is complete
-- [x] Mechanical planning is documented if applicable
-- [x] App planning is documented if applicable
+- [ ] Vivado RTL schematic screenshot is added
+- [ ] Vivado simulation waveform screenshot is added
 - [x] Code flowchart is added
 - [x] Task breakdown is complete
-- [x] Weekly logs are updated
+- [ ] Update log is filled in
 - [x] Risk register is complete
-- [x] Testing log is updated
+- [ ] Testing log is updated
-- [x] Playtesting notes are included
-- [x] Build photos are included
+- [ ] Build photos are included
-- [x] Final reflection is written
+- [ ] Final reflection is written

 ---